nathanyao13/Whos-That-Pokemon/README.md

 That’s the challenge this project takes on.

-Using **convolutional neural networks (CNNs)**, I’ve built a model that classifies Pokémon based purely on their images.
-This model plays the role of the viewer and attempts to answer the age-old question:

-### "Who’s That Pokémon?"
+This repository contains two models.

+The first is a CNN model that uses transfer learning that uses PyTorch's ResNet18 which is a very powerful pre-trained CNN.
+I use this model to classify Pokémon types.

+The second is a CNN model I built from scratch using Tensorflow and Keras to classify legendary Pokémon.

+See ResNet18.py and CNN.py respectively.